emilybstevens/school-district-analysis/README.md

 #### Changes Catalogued
 After removing the 9th grade testing results from Thomas High School, the passing percentages for reading, math, and overall testing dropped by a small portion.
+- Average MATH score decreased by 0.1 points.
+- Average READING score had no change.
+- Percent of students passing MATH decreased by 0.2%
+- Percent of students passing READING decreased by 0.3%
-Math dropped by 0.2%, reading by 0.3%, and overall testing dropped by 0.1%.
+- Percent OVERALL passing dropped by 0.1%.

 ### How is the school summary affected?
 #### Original School Summary